tradingview/rest_integrations_docs/source/FAQ.rst

    We build bar from the `/streaming`_ ticks.
 For verification, we use `streamingHistoryEquality`_ test.

 Should we change the session schedule during the summer/winter time changes?
-   You shouldn’t change the session schedule without TradingView team's confirmation.
+   You shouldn\'t change the session schedule without TradingView team's confirmation.
 The transition to summer/winter time is carried out automatically following the ``timezone`` parameter in the `/symbol_info`_.

 Should we change the session schedule during the holidays?
-   You shouldn’t change the session schedule without TradingView team's confirmation.
-We don’t support holidays parameter at the moment, but we'll add it in the future.
+   You shouldn\'t change the session schedule without TradingView team's confirmation.
+We don\'t support holidays parameter at the moment, but we'll add it in the future.

 Is it possible to add breaks during the trading day?